Ye11ow-Flash/Stony-Bot/readme.md

 # 👀 What is StonyBot?

-**StonyBot** is a Discord Bot which can be used by any student to get information on courses, majors, and planning out the degree.
+**StonyBot** is a Discord Bot which can be used by any student to get information on courses, majors, and planning out their degree.

 <br>

 # 🤖 Why use StonyBot?

-**StonyBot** is designed to help students in their planning and get precise and concise information from the undergraduate bulletin
+**StonyBot** is designed to help Stony Brook students in their planning and get precise and concise information from the undergraduate bulletin

 - **StonyBot** can get information about any course from any major
 - A **simple and easy** way to explore courses and majors